athrane/emeritus-agent/README.md

 ### `src/utils/`
 - **`TypeUtils`**: Provides utility methods for type checking, such as ensuring a value is an instance of a specific class or a specific type.
+- **`Location`**: Represents a 2D location with x and y coordinates.
+Provides methods for calculating distances between locations.

 ### `src/`
 - **`Agent`**: Represents the main agent with beliefs, desires, and intentions.
 It models the behavior of the NPC.